hyperledger-labs/minifabric/docs/RunningOnArm.md

 Depending on your chaincode language it may be required to set the <code>CORE_CHAINCODE_NODE_RUNTIME</code> parameter as well.

-For a quick start with Fabric version 2.2, please refer to the following samples:
-- minifabric compatible ARM64 images LINK
-- fabric samples to build own images LINK
-- fork of minifabric with the proposed static references, see branch "static-arm-references" LINK

 ## Considerations for ARMHF

-TLDR consider to use ARM64, running minifabric on armhf you may experience segmentation faults caused by code written in go.
+TLDR consider to use ARM64, running minifabric on ARMHF you may experience segmentation faults caused by code written in go.

 ```
 panic: runtime error: invalid memory address or nil pointer dereference,